 Top off your oatcakes with a choice of refreshing, luxe curd, marmalade and preserves stowed in an eco-friendly, natural jute jumper from Mrs. Bridge’s Lemon Curd, Strawberry Preserve with Champagne or Orange Marmalade with Stem Ginger.

 Complete your Scottish culinary courses with scrumptious, handmade shortbread fingers from Edinburgh Shortbread House brimming with a rich, buttery taste accented by rich, dark chocolate and zingy orange.
 If you prefer gluten-free, Gardiners of Scotland Vanilla Fudge, offers a decadent, glorious flavor.
 For mature, hearty folk, offer hand-crafted, generously measured Edradour Malt Whiskey Fudge.
 Edradour is Scotland's smallest distillery, and its most picturesque.
 Nestled in the hills to the east of Pitlochry, it stands alone as Scotland's last distillery to produce a hand crafted malt in a limited quantity and unique quality, by methods which to others are just a fond memory.
 This Edradour Malt Whisky Fudge has been prepared by hand, to a traditional recipe by Gardiners of Scotland.

 To make the selection process easier.
 We have put together a selection of items to make your Tartan Day celebrations more authentic:

 Check out The American Scottish Foundation.
-Everyday, they are updating virtual events for Tartan Day Week events across the country.
+Everyday, they are updating virtual and live NYC events for Tartan Day Week events across the country.
 You’ll want to hear the pipers, see the clans, and enjoy the parade of tartans by live-streaming.